 Note: While Supervisors may assist, they are not required to do detailed editing nor correction of spelling and grammar or style.
-It is not uncommon for students to have their theses proof read and edited before submission though they will have to pay for private services offered.
-Students who need assistance in academic writing are encouraged to use services such as the UCT Writing Centre9.
+Students who need assistance in academic writing are encouraged to use services such as the UCT Writing Centre11.

 Read other theses for examples: Links to databases that index theses and to institutional repositories of theses and dissertations from around the world in electronic format (ETDs).